• Skip to primary navigation

 Just another addition to the keto family.
 But as it contains more than 5 grams of net carb that means you shouldn't have more than a cup.

-Brussel sprouts are a cruciferous vegetable that is rich in many vitamins and minerals, including vitamin C, K, and folate.
+Brussel sprouts are cruciferous vegetable that is rich in many vitamins and minerals, including vitamins C, K, and folate.

 They also contain fiber which can aid in digestion.
-Brussel sprouts taste good raw or cooked and can be eaten as a side dish with any meal.
+Brussels sprouts taste good raw or cooked and can be eaten as a side dish with any meal.

 18. KALE